byodian/byodian.github.io/src/snippets/head标签.md

 ---
 title: "HTML Head"
-mySlug: "What is the head"
+slug: "What is the head"
 tags:
   - HTML
 created: 2022-06-05